RazakKhir/shipping-rate/README.md

     1. this application able to save the record in DB.
     2. due to time constraint, able to integrate with J&T API only.
     3. scraping process able to submit form button but unable to scrape the value due to empty div tag in origin code `<div id="content"></div>`.
 In the code, the devs override the div tag to show the table.
     4. for assignment #2, please find the file in parent folder named `assignment2.txt`.
-The solution is build on Javascript language.
+The solution is build using Javascript language.